The Bethany Horsemen, Inc

 The RWA again considered discontinuing recreational use of the Lake Chamberlain trails after 9/11.
 However, the monitoring function that The Bethany Horsemen has provided over the years helped tip the scales in our favor to continue riding around the area.

 We became The Bethany Horsemen, Inc. in 2003 and are now incorporated as a non-profit recreational club.
 Keeping Bethany's RWA and private landowner trails open to horses is our number one priority.
-Check out our page Rules of Riding to find out how we conduct ourselves on horseback.
+Check out Rules of Riding to find out how we conduct ourselves on horseback.
 Happy trails everyone!